26 Sep 2016

 Remove old code

-Don't just comment out old, unused code and leave it there “just in case”.
-Having to scan past large blocks of unnecessary commented-out code just increases cognitive load.
+Don't just comment out old code and leave it there “just in case”.
+Having to scan large blocks of commented-out code increases cognitive load for future readers.

 If code is no longer used, delete it and make a commit explaining why you did so.
-You can always retrieve it from your version control system if you discover you need it again later.
+If you later discover you need it after all, retrieve it from your version control system—that's what it's for!

-I hope you find these tips useful!
-As always, your comments are welcome.
+I hope you find some of these tips useful.
+Comments are welcome, as always.